Auditioning from Home (Alone)

 You are creating something.
 It’s about giving not getting.
 Wanting to give, not take.

-Slate: -energy and at least some essence of the spot
+To start, slate with an energy and at least some essence of the spot…

 ———-